akka/akka/akka-docs/src/main/paradox/testing.md

 itself.
-In this case, processing cannot continue immediately as that would violate the actor model, so the invocation is queued and will be processed when the active invocation on that actor finishes its processing; thus, it will be processed on the calling thread, but simply after the actor finishes its previous work.
-In the other case, the invocation is simply processed immediately on the current thread.
+In this case, processing cannot continue immediately as that would violate the actor model, so the invocation is queued and will be processed when the active invocation on that actor finishes its processing; thus, it will be processed on the calling thread, but after the actor finishes its previous work.
+In the other case, the invocation is processed immediately on the current thread.
 Futures scheduled via this dispatcher are also executed immediately.